-The driver of the van was wearing the official Albanian police uniform while the officer sitting next to him was dressed in civil clothing.
+The respondent recalled that the driver of the van was wearing the official Albanian police uniform while the officer sitting next to him was dressed in civilian clothing.

 The drive took approximately 4 minutes until they reached the port area of Durrës.
 They were brought to a station inside the port.

-Here he observed approximately 50-60 more people-on-the-move.
-The respondent recognized a lot of them from the hotel.
+Here he observed approximately 50-60 more people on the move.
+The respondent recognised a lot of them from the hotel.

 Some others were picked up from the streets of Durrës.
-A testimony of an Algerian man arrested in the streets of Durrës can be found here.
+Testimony of an Algerian man arrested in the streets of Durrës can be found here.

 The respondent recalled that there was at least one minor in the group.
 He had crutches to help him walk.
 This young man was also interviewed by the Border Violence Monitoring Network.
 His testimony can be found here.